-Charles "Chuck" Wynder, Jr., Staff Officer for Social Justice and Advocacy Engagement cwynder@episcopalchurch.org - 212.716.6169
+Charles "Chuck" Wynder, Jr., Former Staff Officer for Social Justice and Advocacy Engagement

 Heidi J. Kim, Former Staff Officer for Racial Reconciliation

 O God, you made us in your own image and redeemed us through Jesus your Son: Look with compassion on the whole human family; take away the arrogance and hatred which infect our hearts; break down the walls that separate us; unite us in bonds of love; and work through our struggle and confusion to accomplish your purposes on earth; that, in your good time, all nations and races may serve you in harmony around your heavenly throne; through Jesus Christ our Lord.
 Amen.